FIELD MANUAL · ED. 01

 Q04How much molybdenum does hydroponics need?

 0.05 ppm in solution is sufficient.
 Plant demand is the lowest of any nutrient — typically less than 1 ppm in tissue.
+This is why Mo is often called the "ultra-micronutrient."

 Read next